 There are many other ways you can help take care of your watershed and the future of Lake Monroe.

-Help preserve our precious watershed by planting willow stakes and native trees along Clay Lick Creek at the Brown County CYO Camp Rancho Framasa.
+Help preserve our precious watershed by planting native trees/shrubs along Clay Lick Creek at the Brown County CYO Camp Rancho Framasa.
 This project will help prevent erosion, and is funded by the Duke Energy Foundation and the Smithville Charitable Foundation.

 April 21 & 22 native tree planting – sign up here.

 Stay connected to Lake Monroe Water Fund by following us on Facebook or Instagram, or subscribing to our newsletter.